Paxton, Mariners win 2-1, snap six-game skid vs Houston - Philly

 Catcher David Freitas led off the sixth for Seattle with a double.
 Gordon followed with a soft line drive to right that Springer was slow to after losing his footing and slipping on the grass.

+"Dee wasn't trying to do too much with the ball," Keuchel said.
+"I felt like we were playing pretty deep on him.
+If I make a mistake and he hits it over somebody's head, then I'm fine with that.
+That was just bad luck."

-Houston has now scored one or fewer run in back-to-back losses.
+Houston has scored one or fewer runs in back-to-back losses.
 That never happened in the Astros' run to the World Series title last season.

 TRAINER'S ROOM